jopemachine-arvis/arvis/README.md

 Convert alfred's info.plist using [arvis-plist-converter](https://github.com/jopemachine/arvis-plist-converter)

-(Or just install `alfredworkflow` file. converter will create arvis-workflow.json on its own)
+(Or just install `alfredworkflow` file.
+This converter will create `arvis-workflow.json` on its own)

 ## Build and development